cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

 ## Lightroom

--To view photos, click on import and choose the USB drive
+To view photos, click on import and choose the USB drive
 	-Find DCIM under 100 Canon
 	-Make sure that only the photos that you want imported are selected -Click import